How to Create Live Loop Performances

 This performance by Elise Trouw revolves around the concept of live looping audio in order to create a song.
 With the correct Ableton setup, this performance could be done mostly live, with the addition of tracks being automated to turn on and off at certain points in time.

-Recommended Shopping List:
+Simple Method Shopping List:

 Audio Interface (The more inputs your audio interface has the more instruments you can record.
 If you have the money for it, I'd recommend an Apollo interface due to the low latency, as well as the UAD plugins it will give you access to.)